axjasf/NeverEatAlone/docs/dev-journal/sprint-2025-02/2 - Service and API Layer/DevJournal_48-fix-missing-contact-requirements.md

 🔄 Consider template for other service requirements

 ## History
+### 2025.02.25-7-contact-requirements
+- 🔹 Merged into CR-47
+- ✅ Core CRUD requirements (FR1.3.1-3) documented and validated
+- ✅ Service design and test coverage completed

 ### 2025.02.25-6-contact-requirements
 - ✅ Added error handling examples for new operations
 - ✅ Final end-to-end validation completed
 - 💡 All core operations now have explicit requirements and examples
-- �� Ready for commit
+- ✅ Ready for commit

 ### 2025.02.25-5-contact-requirements
 - ✅ Fixed cross-reference issues in tag operations